joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 You can now start pointing your iOS app to your Rails server.
 If Turbo is configured you should be able to navigate around and tap through links.

-> Don’t have a Turbo iOS app yet?
-The [first two parts]({% link turbo-ios.md %}) of this series build one from scratch!
-Or, feel free to [download the source directly](https://github.com/joemasilotti/Turbo-iOS-Demo).
+{% include note.html body='Don\'t have a Turbo iOS app yet?
+The <a href="/turbo-ios">first two parts</a> of this series build one from scratch!
+Or, feel free to <a href="https://github.com/joemasilotti/Turbo-iOS-Demo">download the source directly</a>.' %}

 To demonstrate how well Turbo works out of the box, I’m using the default Rails scaffolding generator.
 This creates the route, database migration, ActiveRecord model, controller, and views.